FirelyTeam/firely-docs/vonk/features/snapshot.rst

 Precondition
 ------------

 Vonk must be aware of all the other StructureDefinitions that are referred to by the StructureDefinition in the body of the request.
-Refer to the :ref:`administration_structuredefinition` for more information.
+Refer to the :ref:`conformance` for more information.